nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_guidance.md

 |authoredOn | 2020-12-21T10:59:37.493+00:00 |
 |validityPeriod.start | 2020-12-21 |

-The populated resources for this example are available <p style="line-height: 1; font-size: 18px">here</p>
+The populated resources for this example are shown below,

 {% include accessrecord_structured/split_plan.json %}